tensorflow/docs/site/en/guide/using_tpu.md

 # Using TPUs

-Experimental support for Cloud TPUs is currently available for Keras, and Colab.
+Experimental support for Cloud TPUs is currently available for Keras and Colab.
 You can try a TPU in colab with zero setup.
 For example:

   1. [A quick test, just to measure FLOPS](https://colab.research.google.com/notebooks/tpu.ipynb).